SomeSecondsOfCoding/Animal-Sounds-with-Python/README.md

 -User can run it also using an online Python Editor.

 ## Moral:
--Let's habe FUN learning Python!
+-Let's have FUN learning Python!